-Join us as we honor tennis icon Billie Jean King, sports journalist and activist Jemele Hill, and rugby player Shawn Gatewood for their pioneering actions to create LGBTQ inclusive athletic environments and fight anti-LGBTQ discrimination at large.
+On October 6, 2018 we honored tennis icon Billie Jean King, sports journalist and activist Jemele Hill, and rugby player Shawn Gatewood for their pioneering actions to create LGBTQ inclusive athletic environments and fight anti-LGBTQ discrimination at large.

 About our honorees:

 Throughout her incredibly successful career as a six-time World No. 1 ranked tennis player with 39 Grand Slam Titles, Billie Jean King’s mission has been to make sports more equitable and inclusive.
 Her advocacy led the U.S. Open to become the first major tournament to offer equal prize money to women and men, and she also helped ensure the passage of the federal Title IX law guaranteeing female athletes equal access to school sports.
 Her win against Bobby Riggs in the 1973 “Battle of the Sexes” match set the record straight once and for all that every athlete deserves the same access and opportunities—a principle she has fought for throughout her career.
 King knows firsthand both the struggle of living as a closeted LGBTQ athlete, and the tremendous power of living as an open and visible one.
 As the Founder of the Women’s Tennis Association,Women’s Sports Foundation and Billie Jean King Leadership Initiative, and the co-Founder of World TeamTennis, she has worked tirelessly to champion gender and LGBTQ equality.